ArturT/Droidcon-Poland/README.md

 Application is using [Zurb Foundation](http://foundation.zurb.com/docs/) framework.
 Keep it in mind during html changes.

+# Continuous Integration

+If you have access to this repository you can sign in to [shippable.com](https://shippable.com) with github account then you will see the project's builds.

 # Production

 Set ENVs.
 Generate them with `rake secret`.